grew-nlp/grew_doc/content/doc/grs.md

 ```

 This creates a new package with the same name as the file (without the `.grs` extension).
-Hence, the meaning is the same as the following code:
+Hence, the meaning of the code above is the same as the following code:

 ```grew
 package filename {